|Library Home > Department/Staff Directory >|

 Winthrop faculty members may check out current and bound journals for 24 hours.
 Extended loan periods must be approved by the Head of Reference or the Head of Public Services.
 Students may not check out journals; exceptions may be granted by the Head of Public Services.

 Winthrop faculty may check out Reference books for 24 hours with the approval of a Reference librarian.
 Students must use Reference materials in the library.

-Use of the library’s iPads and Kindles is restricted to university students, faculty and staff.
+Use of the library’s iPads and circulating laptops is restricted to university students, faculty and staff.
 Loan period for these items is 7 days.